Alfredchanja/alx-system_engineering-devops/0x01-shell_permissions/README.md

 File 6-This script adds execute permission to the owner and the group owner, and read permission to the other users, to the file hello.

 File 7-This script adds execution permission to the owner, the groupowner, and the other users to the file hello.

+File 8-This script sets all permissions to the file hello only to other users